 11.21.18.3.5.4.1 Multistatic Instance Initiation

-A multi-static EDMG sensing measurement instance between a transmitting sensing initiator and two or more responders consist of several DMG Sensing Request frames and responses to the DMG Sensing Requests frames.
+A multi-static EDMG sensing measurement instance between a transmitting sensing initiator and two or more responders is initiated by several DMG Sensing Request frames and responses to the DMG Sensing Requests frames.

 The initiator initiates the multi-static EDMG sensing measurement instance by sending DMG Multi-Static Sensing Request frames to each of the responding STAs.
 The Sensing Measurement Id and the Sensing Instance Id subfields shall be the same in all of the DMG Sensing requests.
 The initiator shall set the STA Multi-Static Id subfield to a value between 0 and 7 indicating the order of the STA in the sync fields of the EMDG Multi-Static sensing PPDUs.
-EMDG Multi-Static sensing PPDUs will be addressed to the STA that gets the value of 0 in the STA Multi-Static Id.
+EDMG Multi-Static sensing PPDUs will be addressed to the STA that gets the value of 0 in the STA Multi-Static Id.
 The initiator sets the First Beam Index field to a value that indicates the first beam that is used for TX in the TRN field of the first EMDG Multi-Static sensing PPDU.
-The initiator sets the Start of #N PPDU subfields, to the time, in microseconds from the end the the DMG Sensing Request to the beginning of the N’th EMDG Multi-Static sensing PPDU in the instance.
+The initiator sets the Start of #N PPDU subfields, to the time, in microseconds from the end the the DMG Sensing Request to the beginning of the N’th EDMG Multi-Static sensing PPDU in the instance.

 A responder that receivers a DMG Sensing Request frame, shall respond after SIFS with a DMG Sensing Response frame.
-The sensing responder shall remain active to receive all the EMDG Multi-Static sensing PPDUs in the instance and poll frame.
+The sensing responder shall remain active to receive all the EDMG Multi-Static sensing PPDUs in the instance and poll frame.

 The initiator shall transmit a DMG Sensing Requests to the next STA, A SIFS after receiving the response from the previous one.